smm3000/bookmark_manager2/README.md

 So I can save websites for later
 I want to add new bookmarks

+As a user
+So that I can remove a bookmark
+I want to delete a bookmark

 Client	Controller	Model	Views
 Add bookmark post request>>>>	/new>>>>>>>>>	"Bookmark Class Bookmark list"